AAnusha965/AAnusha965/README.md

 - 👋 Hi, I’m @AAnusha965
-- 👀 I’m interested in coding,and product Management
+- 👀 I’m interested in Dara Analytics
 - 🌱 I’m currently pursuing Btech in cse
-- 💞️ I’m looking to collaborate on any startup companies
+- 💞️ I’m looking to work for any organisation
 -

 <!---